WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a new release of an existing package.
+This is a new major release of an existing package.
 In this version I have:

-* added features (cross validation; norm table compilation)
+* added features (wheighted percentiles, S3 methods)
-* checked spelling
-* repeated all tests on R CMD Check, rhub, Travis (Win, Linux, MacOS X)
+* ran all tests on R CMD Check, rhub, Travis (Win, Linux, MacOS X)

 ## Test environments
 * local WIN10, 64Bit install, R 4.0.2
-* winbuilder release and development
+* winbuilder release, old release and development
 * OS X (macOS High Sierra, Version 10.13.6), R 3.6.1
 * Ubuntu 16.04.6 LTS via Travis-CI for release and development, R 4.1.0
 * OS X 10.13.6 via Travis-CI for release and development